Skip to Main Content

 Non-Sale Permit

-This permit is required for private functions where alcohol is served but not sold, and the event is not held in a private residence or other private place.
-Typically, non-sale permits are used for staff parties, weddings, reunions and various family functions.
+A Non-sale Special Occasion Permit is required for any private functions where alcohol is served but not sold, and the event is not held in a private residence or other private place.
+Typically, Non-sale permits are used for staff parties, weddings, reunions, and various family functions.

 In this section: